-\textbf{The minimum bandwidth factor $\Delta$:} this factor is the second most important parameter for the benchmark functions and small factors $\Delta = 0.01, 0.03$ were effective due to the intrinsic cardinality discussed in Section~\ref{main:algorithm-detail:section:bandwidth}.
-Although the factor $\Delta$ was not a primarily important parameter for the HPO benchmarks, we might need to take a large $\Delta$ for discrete search spaces, but $\Delta = 0.3$ is too large.
-While we cannot generalize the optimal value $\Delta$ because the noise level of objective functions depends on tasks, our recommendation here is to take $\Delta = 0.03$.
+\textbf{Minimum Bandwidth Factor $\Delta$:} this factor is the second most important parameter for the benchmark functions and small factors $\Delta = 0.01, 0.03$ are effective due to the intrinsic cardinality as discussed in Section~\ref{main:algorithm-detail:section:bandwidth}.
+Although the factor $\Delta$ is not a primarily important parameter for the HPO benchmarks, discrete search spaces may require a large $\Delta$.
+Note, however, that $\Delta = 0.3$ is too large in our setups.
+Although the varying noise level depending on tasks makes it impossible to generalize the optimal $\Delta$, we recommend using $\Delta = 0.03$.

-\textbf{The bandwidth selection heuristic:} according to the top-$5\%$ probability mass, an appropriate bandwidth selection heuristic varied across tasks. \texttt{scott} was the best choice for the benchmark functions, \texttt{optuna} was the best choice for HPOBench and HPOlib, and \texttt{hyperopt} was the best choice for JAHS-Bench-201.
-Interestingly, very few settings with \texttt{optuna} could achieve the top-$5\%$ performance on the search spaces with continuous parameters.
-We found out that this result relates to the minimum bandwidth that each heuristic can take.
-For example, $b$ takes about $(R - L) / 10 \sim (R - L) / 5$ by \texttt{optuna} based on Eq.~(\ref{appx:algorithm-detail:eq:optuna-numerical-bandwidth}).
-However, the result in the minimum bandwidth factor $\Delta$ showed that $\Delta = 0.1$ or larger, which makes $b$ be $(R - L)/10$ or larger, exhibits poor performance.
-It implies that $b$ obtained by \texttt{optuna} is too large for the continuous settings.
-On the other hand, \texttt{optuna} outperformed the other heuristics on HPOBench and HPOlib.
-Looking at the peak of the top-$5\%$ probability mass for the factor $\Delta$, we can see that $\Delta = 0.1$ has the peak.
-This explains why \texttt{optuna}, which enforces $b$ to be larger than $(R - L)/10$, outperformed the others in these settings.
-For \texttt{scott}, we often observed bandwidth for discrete parameters turning zero.
-Therefore, we need to carefully choose the factor $\Delta$ for the HPO benchmarks when using \texttt{scott}.
-Although both \texttt{scott} and \texttt{optuna} have clear drawbacks, \texttt{hyperopt} showed the most stable performance due to the natural handling of the intrinsic cardinality, and thus we recommend using \texttt{hyperopt} by default.
+\textbf{Bandwidth Selection Heuristic:} according to the top-$5\%$ probability mass, an appropriate bandwidth selection heuristic varies across tasks.
+The best choice is \texttt{scott} for the benchmark functions, \texttt{optuna} for HPOBench and HPOlib, and \texttt{hyperopt} for JAHS-Bench-201, respectively.
+Interestingly, \texttt{optuna} rarely achieves the top-$5\%$ performance on search spaces with continuous parameters.
+Indeed, this finding relates to the discussion about the minimum bandwidth.
+For example, $b$ calculated by \texttt{optuna} takes about $(R - L) / 10 \sim (R - L) / 5$ based on Eq.~(\ref{appx:algorithm-detail:eq:optuna-numerical-bandwidth}), matching the poor performance with the minimum bandwidth factor $\Delta \geq 0.1$.
+On the other hand, \texttt{optuna}, which enforces $b \geq (R - L)/10$, outperforms the other heuristics on discrete search spaces in HPOBench and HPOlib, coinciding with the observations at the top-$5\%$ probability mass for the factor $\Delta$ peaking at $\Delta = 0.1$.
+For \texttt{scott}, zero bandwidths are often observed for discrete parameters, suggesting tuning the factor $\Delta$ carefully for noisy problems when using \texttt{scott}.
+While both \texttt{scott} and \texttt{optuna} exhibit clear drawbacks, \texttt{hyperopt} shows the most stable performance thanks to a flexible handling of the intrinsic cardinality, making our recommendation \texttt{hyperopt} by default.